emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

   In DTLS, this can only be confirmed if the request message was not retransmitted, and was responded to.

-* The client MUST NOT fall back to not using the Request-Tag mechanisms when receiving a 4.02 Bad Option response.

 Authors of other documents (e.g. {{I-D.ietf-core-object-security}}) are invited to mandate this behavior for clients that execute blockwise interactions over secured transports.
 In this way, the server can rely on a conforming client to set the Request-Tag option when required, and thereby conclude on the integrity of the assembled body.

 Note that this mechanism is implicitly implemented when the security layer guarantees ordered delivery (e.g. CoAP over TLS {{RFC8323}}).
 This is because with each message, any earlier operation can be regarded as concluded by the client, so it never needs to set the Request-Tag option unless it wants to perform concurrent operations.